Vlad-PyDev/FeedBackFormService/README.md

 # FeedBackFormService

 Service for feedback form
-Simple web service for feedback forms on Python with flask and qrcode
+Simple web service for feedback forms on Python with flask and requests

 # To Dowload